Schedule of 28th NOI (2025)

 3. The contestant is a Singaporean PR or citizen who resides in Singapore, is homeschooled, and is working towards a diploma at a level equivalent to a local junior college or secondary school.

-Note: For the Final Contest, all contestants satisfying constraint (1) are subject to the top-five contestant quota (based on the results of the Online Preliminary Contest) for each school (and category - i.e., Secondary or Junior College).
-Further, only the top-five ranked contestants (based on the results of the Online Preliminary Contest) among those falling under constraints (2) and (3) will be allowed to participate in the Final Contest.
+Note: For the Final Contest, all contestants satisfying constraint (1) are subject to the top five (plus one) contestant quota (based on the results of the Online Preliminary Contest) for each school (and category - i.e., Secondary or Junior College).
+Further, only the top five (plus one) ranked contestants (based on the results of the Online Preliminary Contest) among those falling under constraints (2) and (3) will be allowed to participate in the Final Contest.
 The latter is because the contestants participating under constraints (2) and (3) have no local school.

 IOI Representation